imaginamundo/default-workspace/README.md

 *To do:* Configure eslinter

-### Vendor src
-External plugins or libraries without codebase dependencies, like *jQuery*, *Flickity* or others.

-*To do:* Minified one by one, without transpile.

 ### Components src
 Used by `structure` and `global`.
 Components will be called by others `.js`.
 Components will not be minified or transpiled alone.